gsi-ee/go4/docker/go4v6.0_leap_15.0/README.txt

 Please install and start DockerDesktop as explained at
 	https://docs.docker.com/docker-for-windows/install/

-To run Go4 on Docker Desktop , please use following script in the Windows command line terminal:
+To run Go4 on Docker Desktop, please use following script in the Windows command line terminal:
 D:\docker\go4v6.0_leap_15.0> build_and_run.bat

 Connection to the VNC server of the go4 container can be done locally by a Windows VNC viewer, e.g. UltraVNC - https://www.uvnc.com/

 Please note 1:
 	Connection may require to set a valid vnc_password by editing file  conf/conf.sh before starting the Go4 container Please note 2:
 	in the UltraVnc connection dialogue, the servername of the docker machine is not "localhost:5903", but just ":5903"